prototype74/HyperUBot/README.md

 ## Compatibility

 HyperUBot works with Windows _(PowerShell and WSL)_, macOS, Linux _(Ubuntu, Arch linux etc.)_ and Android.
-We recommend using `Ubuntu 18.04` or `20.04`, as it's setup is a lot easier, and straight forward (there is no need of installing a package manager, such as apt-get, since it comes by default.)
+It doesn't matter on which platform you'll setup HyperUBot, it's setup will be easy on all of them.
+However, at least [Python](https://www.python.org/) v3.8 will be required regardless on which platform you want to host HyperUBot.

 ### Supported platforms